twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-18-avoiding-abstaining-from-evil%zh.rst

 After death as an animal and born as a hungry ghost (peta).
 The slightest of its result is when it becomes a human being has a short life span.
 For stealing: The slightest result is the loss of one’s wealth.
 For illicit sexual behaviors: the slightest result is hating by others and has many enemies.
 For telling falsehoods: the slightest result is being falsely accused and arrested.

-For decisive tale-bearing: The slightest result is breaking of one’s friendships and family break up.
+For devisive tale-bearing: The slightest result is breaking of one’s friendships and family break up.
 These things happen very often.
 For harsh speech: the slightest result is not hearing about pleasant and happy things and matters.
 For frivolous chattering/useless and meaningless: the slightest result is no one taking his words to heart or accepting what has said.
 For drinking of fermented and distilled liquors: the slightest result is leading to mental derangement or becomes a dull and stupid person.

 As a human being, it is very important to understand the analysis of action.
 Because the human world is a place where a living being has more chances than any other existences to cultivate goodness.
 There was a sutta in the Majjhima Nikāya on the analysis of action; Cūḷa-Kammavibhaṅga Sutta (MN 135).
 It is worthwhile to study it for avoiding and abstaining from evils and performing goodness.